Western pattern diet: Prevalence

 In recent years, diets in developing countries such as Mexico, South Africa, and India have transitioned to adopt more elements of the western-style diet.
 Overall dietary consumption in these regions now reflects a higher balance of processed sugars and fats over lower-calorie food groups like vegetables and starches.
 In accordance with this pattern, the western-versus-eastern dichotomy has become less relevant as such a diet is no longer "foreign" to any global region (just as traditional East Asian cuisine is no longer "foreign" to the west), but the term is still a well-understood shorthand in medical literature, regardless of where the diet is found.
-Other dietary patterns described in the medical research include "drinker" and "meat-eater" patterns.
+Other dietary patterns described in the medical research include "drinker" (sandwiches, snacks, processed meat, and alcoholic beverages) and "meat-eater" (meat, poultry, and margarine) patterns.
 Because of the variability in diets, individuals are usually classified not as simply "following" or "not following" a given diet, but instead by ranking them according to how closely their diets line up with each pattern in turn.
 The researchers then compare the outcomes between the group that most closely follows a given pattern to the group that least closely follows a given pattern.